yungshenglu/ncsdk-practice/README.md

 # Intel® Movidius™ NCSDK Practice

-This repository is used to practice some basic operation in ONOS controller and the original repository is [here](https://github.com/movidius/ncsdk).
+This repository is used to practice some basic operations in Intel® Movidius™ Neural Compute SDK (Intel® Movidius™ NCSDK) and the original repository is [here](https://github.com/movidius/ncsdk).

 * **NOTICE:** The following opreations are used in **Ubuntu Linux 16.04 LTS**.